 It works for many people, don’t get me wrong, but it doesn’t work for my family dynamic.
 Instead, we choose to live simply.

 To be organized, and live as sort of minimalists.

-What are some of the benefits of living a simple life?
+What are some of the benefits of simple living?

 When you live simply and own less items, there’s less stuff to clean or organize.
 This means that you have more free time for what truly matters in your life.

 The more that I simplify around our home, the more time that I have to play with my children and to relax with my husband.